 1st batch of CanSino COVID-19 vaccines arrives in Pakistan

 A worker checks a container of CanSino COVID-19 vaccines at Islamabad International Airport in Islamabad, Pakistan, on March 30, 2021.
-The first batch of CanSino COVID-19 vaccines that the Pakistani government purchased from China arrived here Tuesday night.
 (Str/Xinhua)

-ISLAMABAD, March 30 (Xinhua) -- The first batch of CanSino COVID-19 vaccines that the Pakistani government purchased from China arrived here Tuesday night.

 Earlier, the third phase trials of the CanSino vaccine had been conducted in Pakistan and it is the second Chinese COVID-19 vaccine that Pakistan approved for emergency use in the country.